Jessica Miller-Merrell | , , ,| By

 Recognize Your Own Female Biases

 Recognizing your own biases and consciously working to support women in leadership positions is one solution for creating a conflict-free workplace.
 Human resources can take the lead on this by actively promoting gender diversity programs and encouraging leadership training and support programs, like Lean In Circles, for female employees.
-I recently joined a company agnostic Lean In Circle in Austin, and I’m looking forward learning from the other members.
+I recently joined a company agnostic Lean In Circle in Austin, and I’m looking forward to learning from the other members.

 Transparency can also help resolve some of these issues.
 If you recognize passive-aggressive behavior (or perceive it), confronting the specific behavior before it gets worse can be helpful.
 One way I’ve found to successfully handle this without conflict is to rely on your sense of humor and understand your own work style.
 For example, you can say to your boss or coworker, “I’m not sensitive to criticism…in fact, I welcome and appreciate it.
 If I don’t hear from you, I assume I’m doing a fantastic job!”